laurentraulier/yapluka/README.md

 First of all It's my first Python project, so it could be sometimes use bad solutions ... but it's rather than create a simple project from scratch including devops-driven development.

 ### So let's go !!!

+### but first find the white rabbit hidden in jira